La Salle's River AdventureRide Retrospective

 An Indian village was the boat’s next stop, complete with a dancing medicine man and women washing clothes along the river’s banks.
 More wild animals were then seen, including alligators, flamingos, and a cougar.
 A beaver colony would then be spotted seconds before a tree fell and narrowly missed the boat.

 After the falling tree, the boat stopped at a waterfall seemingly blocking the path.
 A rock wall then opened and the boats traveled into a cave which lit up and revealed hidden treasure.
 The guide warns the riders not to touch the treasure, as it is obviously being guarded by ancient skeletons.
 As a token of kindness for leaving the treasure alone, the cave once again opened and allowed the boats to exit.
 With Fort St. Louis in sight, the riverboats returned safely to dock and guests exited the watercraft.

-The boats used on La Salle's River Adventure were partially automated.
-Within the river's concrete trough lay a deeper channel that acted as a guide for the boats.
-Two vertical rails with tires were attached to the front and rear of each boat and steered the vessels through the winding river.
+The boats used on La Salle’s River Adventure were partially automated.
+Within the river’s concrete trough lay a deeper channel that acted as a guide for the boats.
+Two vertical rails with tires were attached to the front and rear of each boat and steered the vessels through the winding river, only requiring the guide to control the boat’s throttle.
 Occasionally the boats would jump out of the track or drag along the bottom of the channel.

 A small antenna installed on top of each of the 6 boats actually controlled the special effects.
 The antennas would trip wires strung across the river and trigger the various animations at the correct time.